bjlkeng/bjlkeng.github.io/source/posts/estimating-uncertainty-via-stochastic-gradient-langevin-dynamics-and-bayes-by-backprop.rst

 has better scaling properties when increasing dimensions.
 See [Radford2012]_ for more details.

-Finally, we'll want to re-write equation 8 using different notation to line up with our usual notation for stochastic gradient descent.
+Finally, we'll want to re-write Equation 7 using different notation to line up with our usual notation for stochastic gradient descent.
 First, we'll use :math:`\theta` instead of :math:`q` to imply that we're sampling from parameters of our model.
 Next, we'll